 Using projections from Realty Trac, researchers estimated that from 2008 to the end of 2012, more than 28,000 Oakland homes will have gone into foreclosure.
 When a home goes into foreclosure, it usually drops in value by an average of 22 percent, and other homes within an eighth of a mile tend to be hurt by about 1 percent, according to the report.

-Titled "The Wall Street Wrecking Ball," the report is one of five being released by the Alliance of Californians for Community Empowerment, or ACCE,
+Titled "The Wall Street Wrecking Ball," the report is one of five being released by the Alliance of Californians for Community Empowerment, or ACCE, formerly ACORN, and the California Reinvestment Coalition.
+The other cities studied were San Francisco, San Jose, Sacramento and Los Angeles.

 "These numbers haven't really been out there in any way before now," said Bahar Tolou, a research analyst who worked on the report.
 Tolou said the reports look for the first time at how individual cities and their neighborhoods are being hit.